Zimmer Biomet Holdings Inc Annual Shareholders Meeting Transcrip

 Operator

-Good morning, ladies and gentlemen.
-And welcome to the webcast of the 2020 Annual Meeting of Shareholders of Zimmer Biomet Holdings, Inc. Please note that today's meeting is being recorded.
-However, participants are not permitted to use any reporting device.
+Good morning, ladies and gentlemen, and welcome to the webcast of the 2021 Annual Meeting of Shareholders of Zimmer Biomet Holdings, Inc. Please note that today's meeting is being recorded.
+However, participants are not permitted to use any recording devices.
 I would now like to introduce Zimmer Biomet's Senior Vice President, General Counsel and Secretary, Chad Phipps, to begin the meeting.
-Please go ahead, sir.
+Please go ahead.

 Chad F. Phipps - Zimmer Biomet Holdings, Inc. - Senior VP, General Counsel & Secretary